microsoft/CCF/doc/contribute/onboarding.rst

 Start by reading :doc:`/overview/what_is_ccf`.

-If you encounter any terms or acronyms that you don't know, check the :doc:`/overview/glossary`.
-If the word you are looking for isn't defined, create an `issue <https://github.com/microsoft/CCF/issues/new/choose>`_.
+If you encounter any terms or acronyms that you do not know, check the :doc:`/overview/glossary`.
+If the word you are looking for is not defined, create an `issue <https://github.com/microsoft/CCF/issues/new/choose>`_.

 Create an SGX VM if necessary
 -----------------------------